If I asked you what your number one growth channel for your eCommerce store was,

 One of the main reasons why social selling is so beneficial for eCommerce growth is

 because it works on busy, populous platforms.
-Social media is essentially one colossal mall full of customers that are ready and willing to spend their hard-earned dollar.
+Social media is essentially one colossal mall full of customers that are ready and willing to spend their hard-earned dollars.

 For evidence of social sales’ efficacy, it’s worth looking at established online stores for sale.
 These businesses are often advertised with performance data from previous years, as well as listing their social profiles, so it is easy to pick apart their strategy.